 Formed in 2005, the band spent four years playing just about anywhere they could.
 “We just wanted to be able to play for any crowd and turn heads”, says banjo player Joe Kollar.
 “We played everywhere.
 Coffee houses, bars, churches, rock clubs, Bluegrass festivals and the streets…a lot on the streets.
 We didn’t make any money, but what we learned was invaluable”.

 In November 2012, Driftwood started work on their third and latest CD.
 Despite a grueling tour schedule and very little time at home, the recordings were finished in the summer of 2013.
 The self-titled new disc was recorded in a church outside of Ithaca, NY with Grammy-winning engineer Robby Hunter.
-It is set to be released on December 3rd, 2013.
+It was released on December 3rd, 2013.

 A note from Dan about how we started…

 Joe, JD (Driftwood’s original bassist) and I all attended high school together just outside of Binghamton in a little town called Chenango Forks.
 In 1997 we started playing music together and eventually formed our first band, a Rock band called The D-Side.
 We recorded an album and played every dive bar we could.
 Those days were incredible.
 It was sometime around 1999 when Joe gave me a cassette tape with some songs from Bob Dylan’s Bootleg Series on it.
 I will never forget how much that tape changed my life.
 With that tape and an old guitar, I moved to Colorado in the fall of 2001.
 Joe came to visit in the spring and we attended The Telluride Bluegrass Festival.
 Seeing artists such as David Grisman, Bela Fleck and Chris Thile inspired us tremendously.
 I moved home the next year and immediately started playing music with Joe and JD again, this time in a Jam band.